kwerle/PVLIB_Ruby/README.md

-# PVLIB_Ruby
+# pvlib_ruby

 PVLIB_MatLab translated to Ruby code in Object-Oriented way.

-Since the naming convention is PVLIB_[language name], e.g. PVLIB_MatLab, PVLIB_Python, this gem is following the same naming convention, i.e. PVLIB_Ruby.
+Since the naming convention is PVLIB_[language name], e.g. PVLIB_MatLab, PVLIB_Python, this gem is following the same naming convention, i.e. pvlib_ruby.

 However, internally, this gem is following Ruby naming convention.
 Hence, the code is under 'lib/pvlib_ruby'.